NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 #### Constructors

+> [!Note] The constructor requires the actual distribution parameters as arguments, instead of some value(s) to compute them.

-Now, we can define the constructor.
-As the exponential distribution is defined by the single parameter $\lambda$, we should define the constructor to only receive this parameter (along with the name).
+The exponential distribution is defined by the single parameter $\lambda$, so we define the constructor to only receive this parameter (along with the name).

+> [!Note] If some parameter can be computed from the `mean`, `rate`, or other pseudo-parameters, it is recommended to implement a static method `with_{param}` accepting the pseudo-parameters, along with other non-computable required parameters and the instance name, and returning a new instance of the distribution as `std::unique_ptr<DistributionSampler>`.

-As different costructor variants, we can define two idiomatic static methods: `with_rate` and `with_mean`, where the second one computes $\lambda = 1 / \mu$.
+As different costructor variants, we can provide two idiomatic static methods: `with_rate` and `with_mean`, where the second one computes $\lambda = 1 / \mu$.

 Also, here we define the `clone` method required by the interface, which should return a new instance of the distribution with the same parameters.

+> [!Note] The first parameter of the constructor and constructor-like methods is the [name mentioned above](#distributionsampler-interface), followed by distribution-specific parameters.

 ```cpp
 // libs/math/include/mjqm-samplers/exponential.hpp